adobe/htl-spec/SPECIFICATION.md

 <!--/* This can for e.g. be useful for setting class-names */-->
 <span class="${myListOfClassNames @ join=' '}"></span>
 ```

+### 1.3.
+Reserved Options
+All the expression options defined in the [1.2.
+Available Expression Options](#12-available-expression-options) section are reserved options.
+A reserved option is an option identifier name that cannot be used as an expression option.

+The complete list of such options is the following:

+1. `context` - used to override the default XSS context applied to an expression;
+2. `format` - used to format strings using a pattern;
+3. `i18n` - used for applying i18n translations;
+4. `locale` - used to apply a specific language for the i18n translation; this option can be used in expressions with a user-provided meaning if the `i18n` expression option is missing;
+5. `hint` - used to provide a translation hint for translators; this option can be used in expressions with a user-provided meaning if the `i18n` expression option is missing;
+6. `join` - used to generate a string from array or list elements.

+Therefore reserved options cannot be used as parameters sent to Use objects through the [Use](#221-use) block element or as parameters for the [Template & Call](#229-template--call) block elements.

 ## 2. Block Statements